ADAM0912/An-empirical-generalization-metric-for-deep-networks/README.md

-Generalisation Benchmarking Test for Deep Networks
+Benchmarking Test for deep network generalization

 This repo covers an implementation for the Generalisation Benchmarking Test for Deep Networks, using CIFAR as an example.
 The illustration of Benchmarking bed is shown below:
 <p align="center">